tilezen/vector-datasource/docs/attribution.md

 ***Optional full attribution including all data projects:***

-> Mapzen, © OpenStreetMap contributors, Who's On First, Natural Earth, and openstreetmapdata.com
+> Mapzen, © OpenStreetMap contributors, Who's On First, Natural Earth, and osmdata.openstreetmap.de

 ### Where to attribute